 My second time, in the middle of the tourist season, I’ve tried again and I had no problems with wide range of different drivers, all very nice: 50+ years old Abkhaz men, Russian women, families etc

-Collective taxi from Gal to the Georgian border or vice versa, bus or marshrutka to and from the Russian border.
-In general, you can find marshrutka (unreliable and no schedules) almost anywhere on the main roads of the country.
+There are collective taxis from Gal to the Georgian border or vice versa, buses or marshrutkas to and from the Russian border.
+In general, you can find marshrutkas (unreliable and no schedules) almost anywhere on the main roads of the country.
 Hitchhiking works quite well.

 I personally stayed at the Roza guesthouse in Sukhum, a family with very nice old cats and dogs.

 Guesthouse Polyana Chasha in Otchamtchira, a wonderful babushka and her sons / grandsons !

 I have not read any English books about Georgian Geopolitics nor the Abkhazian war.
 If you have any to recommend, please feel free to share in the comments.